beckbria/download-all/README.md

-# Download all PDFs
+# Download All

-Downloads all PDF hyperlinks on a page, 10 at a time.
+Downloads all hyperlinks on a page, grouped into batches to rate limit.
+Accepts regular expressions to select which files to download and which to reject.

 ## Building